Homepage > Can You Sue a Restaurant for Food Poisoning?

 Posted by: OFT Food Safety & Injury Lawyers

 If you or a loved one gets sick after eating at a restaurant, contact OFT Food Safety & Injury Lawyers.
 We will evaluate your case and help you determine what steps you should take next.
-Call us at 888-828-7087 or use our online contact form to reach out for a free consultation.
+Call us at 888-828-7087 or use our online contact form to schedule a free consultation.

-In general, all restaurants must provide safe food to their customers.
+Generally, all restaurants are required to provide their customers with safe food.
 There are state and federal laws with regulations that restaurants must follow.
-If a restaurant serves you food that is contaminated with certain pathogens—such as E. coli or Salmonella—the restaurant is generally strictly liable for any injuries that result.
+If a restaurant serves you food that is contaminated with specific pathogens—such as E. coli or Salmonella—the restaurant is generally strictly liable for any injuries that result.

 Restaurants may also be held liable if they were negligent in their food preparation or handling.
 In that case, you must have evidence that the restaurant, or one of its employees, did something that caused you to become ill.
-An example of negligence might be perishable food that was left out of the refrigerator and became tainted.
+An example of negligence might be perishable food left out of the refrigerator that became tainted.

 You can prove your injuries and financial damages with medical records and bills, lost wage forms, and similar documents.

-Medical expenses are typically one of the highest damages incurred in a food poisoning case.
+Medical expenses are typically among the most serious damages in a food poisoning case.
 In fact, according to the FDA, annual medical costs for all food poisoning cases in the U.S. total between $10 and $83 billion.
-Although you may still be eligible for compensation even if you didn’t go to the hospital.
+However, you may still be eligible for compensation even if you didn’t go to the hospital.

 You can get compensation for the following:

 Foodborne illness occurs when a person consumes food or drinks contaminated by disease-causing microbes or pathogens.
 Many pathogens are spread through dirty water, contact with animals and food, and person-to-person spread.
-Poor food-handling practices are often to blame for many cases of food poisoning.
+Poor food-handling practices are often to blame for many cases of foodborne illness, also known as food poisoning.

 The most common food-handling practices include:

-Unfortunately, there is a lot of risk for the person who gets food poisoning from a restaurant.
-You may face financial risks as well as physical risks through the symptoms that you experience.
+Unfortunately, there is a significant risk for the person who contracts food poisoning from a restaurant.
+You may face both financial and physical risks, as well as the symptoms you experience.

 Medical bills can pile up quickly when dealing with food poisoning.
 If you get a severe case and become dehydrated, you will probably need to go to the ER or urgent care.
-Emergency care can cost several hundred dollars alone.
+Emergency care can cost several hundred dollars on its own.
 Then you will need to follow up with your doctor.
-Prescription medication, as well as over-the-counter meds, might be necessary.
+Prescription and over-the-counter medications may be necessary.

 You’ll probably miss work while you deal with the unpleasant symptoms of food poisoning.
 You’ll lose wages and other benefits, such as paid sick leave or personal days.